dotnet/docs-maui/docs/data-cloud/push-notifications.md

     <SupportedOSPlatformVersion Condition="$([MSBuild]::GetTargetPlatformIdentifier('$(TargetFramework)')) == 'android'">26.0</SupportedOSPlatformVersion>
     ```

-    Google made changes to how Android notification channels in API 26.
+    Google made changes to Android notification channels in API 26.
 For more information, see [Notification channels](https://developer.android.com/develop/ui/views/notifications#ManageChannels) on developer.android.com.

 1. In the *Platforms/Android* folder of the project, add a new class named `DeviceInstallationService` and replace its code with the following code: